Classification of Pass throughs/pass boxes

 Airflow Characteristics:

-Laminar Flow Passthroughs: These passthroughs maintain laminar airflow, which ensures that particles and contaminants are carried away from the transfer area in a controlled manner.
-They are commonly used in environments requiring high cleanliness levels, such as semiconductor manufacturing.
+Laminar Flow Passthroughs: LAF passthroughs are undirected airflow, which ensures that particles and contaminants are carried away from the transfer area in a controlled manner.
+Commonly used in environments requiring high cleanliness levels, such as semiconductor manufacturing&GMP manufacturing.

 VHP Sterilization:

-Passthroughs equipped with Vaporized Hydrogen Peroxide (VHP) sterilization technology offer an additional layer of contamination control.
-VHP is an effective method for sterilizing surfaces and equipment in cleanroom environments.
-Passthroughs with integrated VHP systems ensure that transferred items are thoroughly sterilized before entering or exiting the cleanroom, minimizing the risk of microbial contamination.
+Passthroughs are with Vaporized Hydrogen Peroxide (VHP) sterilization technology ,It offers an additional layer of contamination control.
+VHP is an effective method for sterilizing surfaces and equipment in cleanroom.
+It can ensure that transferred items are thoroughly sterilized before entering or exiting the cleanroom, minimizing the risk of contamination.